illlustr/NAIIVE/content/docs/1_at_glance.md

 ### Legend

+- `Regional Base content` Some Page will contain "[ ### ]" mark on the title, it indicate that this content only applicable / written in this region / country.
 - even though it's not a standard rule, in general we provide additional "s" on pages that have more thant one content.